Based on Your Reading:

 Access Help Paying for Treatment

 Endoscopic biopsies are minimally invasive procedures used to diagnose mesothelioma.
-These procedures require general anesthesia and typically involve an overnight hospital stay, especially when the chest is involved.
+These procedures need general anesthesia.
+They usually require an overnight hospital stay, especially if the chest is involved.

-To perform an endoscopic biopsy, your doctor will insert an endoscope — a long, thin, flexible tube with a light and camera — through a small incision.
-Using an endoscope, your doctor can identify suspected cancer cells and collect a tissue sample for testing.
+To perform an endoscopic biopsy, your doctor will insert an endoscope.
+It’s a long, thin, flexible tube with a light and camera.
+The doctor will use a small incision to insert the device.
+An endoscope will help your doctor find cancer cells and collect a tissue sample for testing.

 Back in 2005, I started developing pain in my abdomen.
 In June, it was decided that I would have a laparoscopic surgery to check my appendix and determine if I had endometriosis.
 They removed three tumors from the lining of my abdomen to be biopsied.
 I had been diagnosed with well-differentiated papillary mesothelioma of the peritoneum.